RenierDB/SAOnlineMart/README.md

 4. Finally, ensure the project is selected to use 'http' before running Debug>Start with/without Debugging.

     The seeded default administrative account can be found in 'SAOnlineMartContext.cs'

+## Contribution guidelines
+### Report bugs using Github's [issues][(https://github.com/RenierDB/SAOnlineMart/issues)]
+Report a bug by opening a new Issue.

+### Use a consistent and cleaned coding style
+Use 4 spaces for indentation
+Please use Visual Studio's built in Code Cleanup tool before submitting pull requests.